MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/inventory/collections.md

 {
   "Entity": {
     "Type": "title_player_account",
-    "Id": "1234ABCD"
+    "Id": "ABCD12345678"
   },
   "CollectionId": "main_character"
 }
 ```

-> [!WARNING]
-> As of public preview, deleted `CollectionId`s cannot be used again and thus, a collection of the same `CollectionId` cannot be created again.
-This will be the behavior until additional delete functionality is implemented scheduled to come sometime in the future.
-As of now, extreme caution should be used when deleting `CollectionId`s.

 > [!NOTE]
 > Currently, APIs are the only way to delete Inventory Collections.
-Game Manager can currently only be used to view and add items to existing collections.
+Game Manager can currently only be used to view and add items to new and existing collections.
 Additional functionality will be added in the future.

 ### ExecuteInventoryOperations API